davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.sched/index.md

 ## CS 475 - Operating Systems

-### Hwk 6: Stressing out the Scheduler
+### Hwk 6: Stressing out the CFS
-In this assignment, you will experimentally observe a fundamental property of modern operating systems: An effective CPU scheduler.
+In this assignment, you will experimentally observe a fundamental property of modern operating systems: the CPU scheduler.
 As you learned in class, CPU schedulers are "fairer" to I/O-bound processes by prioritizing human-perceived responsiveness, even under heavy CPU load.
 You will write a program that launches: several CPU-bound processes (CPU hogs), and one interactive, I/O-bound process that periodically simulates a “click" (as in  a user pressing a key or clicking a mouse).

-Your program will run these processes concurrently on the remote server to stress-test the Linux scheduler.
+Your program will run these processes concurrently on the remote server to stress-test the Linux Completely Fair Scheduler (CFS) that our server employs.
 It will report stats on the responsiveness of the I/O-bound process.
+A short reading and reflection is required.

 #### Student Outcomes
 After completing this assignment, students should be able to: